swimhelenhsu/StaRSFine/Spring2019Report.md

 Shaving the glue from the previous tubes, the team detached the tubes.
 Using the new calculated inner diameter, the team found tubing that matched met the minimum standard and considered how it would affect the design of the 3D printed pine-tree filter which was already fit to the prototype PVC tube by holes drilled.
 In the OnShape drawing, the team determined that, if the filter was taken from the prototype, respective sized holes could be drilled with the drill press.
 The holes were designed to be offset from the original holes while still remaining in the bounds of the upper and lower wings.
 Holes were drilled to match these on the 4-Inch PVC prototype.

 ## Experimental Checklist
-Before running the experiments, the team ensured that the prototype was watertight, in order to collect accurate data regarding the flow rates of injection and extraction.
+Before running the experiments, the team ensured that the prototype was watertight in order to collect accurate data regarding the flow rates of injection and extraction.

 ## Python Code
 ### Variables
-$area$: area of the sand bed
+$area$ : area of the sand bed

-$areamm$: area in mm
+$areamm$ : area in mm

-$backwashvelocity$: velocity of water in the backwash stream
+$backwashvelocity$ : velocity of water in the backwash stream

-$filterflow$: Minimum flow rate of the water
+$filterflow$ : Minimum flow rate of the water

-$headloss$: Headloss
+$headloss$ : Headloss

-$temp$: Temperature of operation
+$temp$ : Temperature of operation

-$\nu$: Kinematic Viscosity of water based on temperature
+$\nu$ : Kinematic Viscosity of water based on temperature

-$piperough$: k, pipe roughness
+$piperough$ : k, pipe roughness

-$diamtube$: tube diameter
+$diamtube$ : tube diameter

 ```python